anicanor/p04-Capstone/README.md

 #####Function
 [main.cpp lines 87-125]
->My use if pass-by-value and pass-by-refence helped me to cut down on space used within my main function.
+>My use of pass-by-value and pass-by-refence helped me to cut down on space used within my main function.
->In addition to that, I was able to properly assign my functions data types that best suit them.
+>In addition to that, I was able to properly assign my functions data types that best suited them.

 ######File IO
 [main.cpp lines 129-138]
->I was able to properly write text into an outside fule using ofstream.
+>I was able to properly write text into an outside file using ofstream.
 >In addition, I followed the correct methods I had been taught in class by making sure that the file was open before I attempted to make any changes.

 ######Class